 After the second knot has been tightened, trim the ends of the suture to minimize any foreign body sensation.
 Monitor the animal during recover from general anesthesia.

 Note: It is important to use the slipknot when tying the first knot to ensure adequate inward compression on the eye.
+After several weeks it is usual for the ends to become embedded in the conjunctiva.

 Monitoring IOP